jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Can't tell what the creature is in the cavern
 - Kraken splitting a ship in half on the door

+#### Notes from Pan Galanodel
+- Entered bottom level of tower, fought skeletons
+- Explored and fought a blue cube (Pan collected a sample)
+- Green mushrooms give back hp!
+Mushrooms good!
+- Found two blocked/locked doors: one w a skeleton and another with an arcana symbol above it and a Kraken.
+When we tried to bust through the door a necrotic tentacle would come out
+- Broke down the kraken door and went inside - explored and took down 3 ghouls, Virra poisoned herself by eating one of the human legs a ghoul was eating
+- Kept going through the tower and met a dragon that used to be the pet of Zaldara.
+Led us to where the Phylactery (spell book) was kept
+- Fought against spooky dude in Phylactery room and disabled the traps
+- Got 3 new spells and gold inside of the Phylactery chest
+- Headed back out to meet Callabrax
+- Ran into armored dude and solved his riddle in order to escape!

 ### End Notes
 - Trying to steal the Phylactery which pushed us to level 2
 - Traps and a Spectre encountered
 - Best to have Lock Picking Skills
+- **Upgrade to Level 2!**

 [_Back to Top_](#top_of_page)

 ------------
 ## <a name="session_two"></a>Session Two

+### Learn from the Lich
 - At The Cloakwood where we left off from the previous session.
-We're there because of Remy to get a spell book and learn more about the Death Curse from a lich
+We're there because of Remy to get a spell book and learn more about the Death Curse from a [lich](https://www.dndbeyond.com/monsters/lich)
 - Fighting the lich, we stole the spell book that is bound in human skin
-- Cracking sounds and a women appears, half beautiful, half corpse but still alive after the fight who is the lich (bloodied)
+- Cracking sounds and a women appears, half beautiful, half corpse but still alive after the fight who is the lich (bloodied condition)
 - Book to be used as a bargaining chip to learn about the death curse from the lich
-- Death Curse: Necromantic device called the soul mongerer, purpose is unclear, amount of dark energy gathered by it would power an undead being that this Earth has never seen
+- **Death Curse**: Necromantic device called the soul mongerer, purpose is unclear, amount of dark energy gathered by it would power an undead being that this Earth has never seen
   - Location is in the South West of Chult
   - Lich corpse lady can't die so doesn't really care about the Death Curse
   - Death Curse seems recent, lich has never came across something like it before
   - Sudo dragon poofs onto her shoulder and they leave after we give her back the Phylactery book (potential familiar)

+### Mind Your Manor
 - Syndra Silvane teleports us to a lavish manor
   - Syndra has a silver mask to hide her decaying face from the Death Curse
   - Spill wine, but she makes the stain goes away magically, other servants in the house clean up after us as well